awsdocs/aws-php-developers-guide/doc_source/s3-examples-static-web-host.md

-# Using an Amazon S3 Bucket as a Static Web Host with AWS SDK for PHP Version 3<a name="s3-examples-static-web-host"></a>
+# Using an Amazon S3 bucket as a static web host with AWS SDK for PHP Version 3<a name="s3-examples-static-web-host"></a>

 You can host a static website on Amazon S3\.
 To learn more, see [Hosting a Static Website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)\.